ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 This is committed when a person’s age is used to support the validity of his claims.
 This is usually applied against someone who is younger.

 > “I’ve been in the business for 30 years.
-You’re only 30, what do you know about language design?”
+You’re only 30, what do you know about programming
+> language design?”

 It is assumed here, that just because someone is younger than him, makes him less qualified for the things that are being discussed.